-Have you ever visited any of these towns at Christmastime?
+Have you ever visited any of the best Christmas towns in Texas?
 Which one is your favorite?
-Let us know, and be sure to add any places we left off.
+Let us know in the comments below, and be sure to add any places we left off.